cortsf/quterofi/README.md

 - Call with `--delete_no_confirmation` to proceed deleting quickmarks without asking the user for confirmation.

-The `^` automatically set at the beginning is for the item list to filter out any item not starting with the text provided by the user.
+The `^` automatically set on the input field is for the item list to filter out any item not starting with the text provided by the user after `^`.
 You can leave it or remove it if you want the item list to include any item having your input present in any position of the item's name or url.
 If you keep it, `quterofi/manage_quickmarks` will later ignore it, so using any of `^hello` or `hello` will create a quickmark named `hello`.

 Be sure to restart QB after using this script, unless you rely entirely on quterofi to manage and use (with `quterofi/open --quickmarks`) your quickmarks.